apache/fury/docs/protocols/xlang_object_graph_spec.md

 - If the collection element types are different, use the 4rd bit `0b1000` header to flag it.

-By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and the actual element is the declared type in the custom class field.
+By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and the actual element is the declared type in the custom type field.

 #### Elements data

-Based on the elements header, the serialization of elements data may skip `ref flag`/`null flag`/`element class info`.
+Based on the elements header, the serialization of elements data may skip `ref flag`/`null flag`/`element type info`.

 `CollectionSerializer#write/read` can be taken as an example.